With January drawing to a close, sportive entries are piling in as many riders turn their attention to 2019 goals and calendar planning.

 Where: Flanders, Belgium

-The Tour of Flanders event runs the day before the professional Monument and the majority of riders will stay over to watch the best riders in the world take on the same course a day later.
+The Tour of Flanders event runs the day before the professional Monument and the majority of those taking part will stay over to watch the best riders in the world take on the same course a day later.

 There’s four route options: 237km, 200km, 141km, and 74km.
 All routes will cover some of the famous cobbled sections and there are feed stations at 30km intervals.
 The two longer routes start at Antwerp, whilst the shorter options will start and finish in Oudenaarde.